ZygoOoade/Statistics_on_prompts/README.md

-## Procedure
+## Materials

 This directory accounts for several notebooks aimed at measuring the performance of a prompt 𝒫 on data.
 As it is, these are mathematical exercises and the data used contain both exercises and their answer keys.
+We use the MATHS dataset of [Hendrycks et al. (2021)](https://arxiv.org/pdf/2103.03874) which contains 12,500 mathematical problems, along with their level of difficulty, the branch to which they belong, and the solution to each problem.

+## Procedure

+### Load the data

 First, we import the data we want to use.
-For example, we use :
+For the previous dataset :
 ```
 !pip install datasets -q
 ```